ltrybuch/lib-themisui/src/lib/thTable/readme.md

   * An array of TableHeader instances that define the name and sorting capabilities of each table header.

+* `footers` (optional)
+  * An array of TableFooter instances that appends a table footer to the table using the included TableFooter values.

 * `pageSize` (optional)
   * Number, tells the table how many objects to display on one page.
   * When this is set, the table will display pagination controls at the bottom.